Furnace Repair Checklist

 - Put in the new filter with the arrow motioning toward the furnace to keep damage from happening.

-Flat filters ought to be replaced monthly, while pleated filters should work about three months.
-You could also buy a washable filter that you can use for about 10 years.
+Flat filters ought to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you might have to put in a new filter more often.

 To make the procedure easier in the future, use a permanent marker on your heating system housing or ductwork to show the airflow direction and filter size.